What is Clawback?

 The primary aim of such a provision is to prevent managers from using incorrect accounting information.
-According to research, after the provision of clawback is included, investors develop more confidence in the firm’s financial statements.
+According to research, after the provision of clawback is included, investors develop more confidence in a firm’s financial statements.

 Before 2005, clawback provisions in Fortune 100 companies were lower than 3%, but rose dramatically, to 82%, by 2010.